Renaissance 112ft Bruce King

 SIGNE is probably the most beautiful sailing yacht ever built in the USA, an inspiration to many others!
 Her building by Renaissance Yachts took 5 years and resulted in an unrepeatable "spirit of tradition" masterpiece.
 Flawless and harmonious under any angle.
 An extraordinary transom and a proud and sophisticated bowsprit - a gift to the eyes.
 Luminous interior thanks to her 60 skylights, hatches, portholes, prisms and deadlights.
 Huge volume - saloon almost 30 feet diagonally.
 Rich custom joinery blended with hundreds of details.
 Stunning performance under sail with her powerful hydraulic rig.
 2.5m draft with the centreboard up.
 Eric Clapton named the song ‘Signe’ after her in 1992.
-A unique opportunity to acquire a part of the American heritage.
-Dolphin Yachts are the exclusive Central Agents for the sale of SIGNE.
+A unique opportunity to acquire a part of American heritage.
+Dolphin Yachts are the exclusive Central Agents for the sale of this 112ft Renaissance Bruce King SIGNE.

 1 x 450hp Detroit GM 6V92 TA (rebuilt 2013)

 The main engine is a GM 6V92 TA Detroit diesel, turbo-charged, of 450 hp, with

 Twin Disc gearbox driving a Hundested 37 inch diameter 4-blade variable pitch propeller

 The propeller pitch is adjusted by a 24V electric motor with manual back-up

 SIGNE’s engine room is below the amidships cockpit and accessed through a door to starboard of the saloon companionway.
 Additional servicing access is provided by removable panels on the inboard side of the port walk-through.